Nate Lowe Player Props: Rangers vs. Yankees

 Nate Lowe At The Plate

-- Lowe has an RBI in 31 of 73 games this year, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in two contests.
+- Lowe has driven in a run in 31 games this season (41.9%), including eight games with more than one RBI (10.8%).
+He has also driven home three or more of his team's runs in two contests.

+- In 38 of 74 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.